yssource/rhai/README.md

 The `to_string` function converts a standard type into a string for display purposes.

 The `type_of` function detects the actual type of a value.
-This is useful because all variables are `Dynamic`.
+This is useful because all variables are [`Dynamic`] in nature.

 ```rust
 // Use 'type_of()' to get the actual types of values